gromacs/gromacs/docs/reference-manual/references.rst

 .. _refParrinello81:

-:sup:`38` M. Parrinello and A. Rahman, “Polymorphic transitions in single crystals: A new molecular dynamics method,” *J. Appl.
+:sup:`38` M. Parrinello and A. Rahman, "Polymorphic transitions in single crystals: A new molecular dynamics method," *J. Appl.
 Phys.*, **52** 7182–7190 (1981).

 .. raw:: html